minekube/connect/.web/docs/guide/api/authentication.md

 ## Endpoint Names

 Connect has the concept of globally unique **endpoint names** to identify your server even after restarts.
-The [Connect Plugin](/guide/#the-connect-plugin) uses a token file to authenticate that you own an **endpoint name** in the [Connect Network](/guide/#the-connect-network).
+The [Connectors](/guide/connectors/) use a token file to authenticate that you own an **endpoint name** in the [Connect Network](/guide/#the-connect-network).

 ::: code-group